aghoshpro/Manimation/README.md

 choco install manimce
 ```

-That’s it, no further steps required.
+That’s it, no further steps are required.
 You should get something like below.

 ```
 The install of manimce was successful.